 The death notice of Arras Loos Simpson from The Dundee Courier and Advertiser, 21 November 1942

-The Battle of the Somme is the best-known World War One battle, fought between the British and French armies against the German army, July to November 1916 around the River Somme in France.
+The Battle of the Somme is the best-known World War One battle, fought from July until November 1916 between the British and French armies against the German army around the River Somme in France.
 More than one million soldiers were wounded or killed, making it one of the bloodiest battles in human history.
 Twenty Scottish babies were given the middle name Somme between 1916 and 1919.
 John McCreadie named his son Martin Somme McCreadie, following his birth in late 1916.
 As McCreadie served in the 9th Battalion, Cameronians, which was involved in bitter fighting on the Somme, the name was perhaps conferred to mark his own survival or commemorate his comrades.

 Parents also named their children after the Belgian town Ypres, which was the focus of heavy fighting during the war and was almost totally obliterated.
 In 1917, the third Battle of Ypres occured, otherwise known as the Battle of Passchendaele.
 This resulted in nearly half a million casualties across all sides.
 In Scotland, between 1914 and 1919, 30 babies were given the name Ypres; 5 of those were forenames.